A full list of disqualifiers and minimum qualifications can be found here.

 Applicants will be disqualified for any of the following reasons:

 - Fails to keep an appointment in the selection process without notifying the Professional Services Bureau.
 The applicant will be allowed to enter the next selection process by resubmitting an Application Form.

-- Making false or misrepresenting statements on Application or Background Questionnaire.
-Such conduct will preclude applicants from future application.
+- Making false or misrepresenting statements on the Application or Background Questionnaire.
+Such conduct will preclude applicants from future applications.

 - Two or more moving violations within twelve months of applying.

 - No Driving Under the Influence (DUI) violations within 60 months of applying.